Funding of student organizations during the 1989 Tiananmen Square protests and massacre: Hong Kong

 In Hong Kong, then still a British territory, support for the movement was massive, with thousands of citizens rallying to support the pro-democracy protests.
 Groups such as the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, and the Hong Kong Federation of Students played pivotal roles in fueling the movement along with pro-democracy activists.

 The Hong Kong Alliance in Support of Patriotic Democratic Movements (HKASPDM) was created on the 21 of May 1989, a day when “one million Hong Kong citizens participated in a parade which lasted for eight hours in support for the mainland students”.
 Led by Szeto Wah, a prominent pro-democracy activist, HKASPDM raised support for the Beijing protesters through the use of demonstrations and fundraisers.
-The most well known of these fundraisers was the Concert for Democracy, which took place on 27 May and was attended by 300,000 supporters.
+The most well known of these fundraisers was the Concert for Democracy in China, which took place on 27 May and was attended by 300,000 supporters.
 The concert also included the attendance of several high-profile personalities including Jackie Chan, Anita Mui, Beyond, Teresa Teng, and Jacky Cheung.
 The Concert raised 14 million Hong Kong dollars (1.5 million American dollars), in donations for the Tiananmen protesters.

 Other sources of monetary donations came from student groups such as the Hong Kong Federation of Students, a large student organization made up of several Hong Kong universities, who raised around ten million Hong Kong dollars.
 Other smaller student groups like the Hong Kong College Student Union also met in the early days of May and gathered funds and organized mass rallies and demonstrations in support of the Beijing students.

 The Communist Party knew of these donations and Chinese State Security mentioned in a report submitted on June 1 that certain people in Hong Kong had raised 21 million Hong Kong dollars in support for the protesters, with this amount increasing to 30 million, and explained that these pro-democracy supporters were bringing money to the mainland in separate, smaller installments, with one support group carrying one million Hong Kong dollars being sent ahead of time.

 Hong Kong would later become the base of Operation Yellowbird.